 So, for example, changing the button color from blue to green is much less meaningful than removing a secondary call to action to refocus the distracted visitor on the more valuable “Add to Cart” button.

 Psychology, much like copywriting, is often considered a creative exercise by those who are new to CRO.
 To the contrary, it’s as data-informed as any other discipline and can directly impact your bottom line.

 Before you dive into testing, Tiffany daSilva of FlowJo recommends putting in the effort to establish a solid marketing foundation:

 Tiffany daSilva, FlowJo

 "CRO/Growth shouldn't start until you have a solid marketing foundation.
 I always make sure before I start testing things that I have a solid strategy in place for SEO, PPC and email.

 The argument here?
-You need a strong starting point before you can begin making improvements to your conversion funnel.
+You need a strong starting point before you can begin making improvements.
 Often, there are problems waiting to be solved below the surface.

-- How is my search engine optimization?
-Is my site being properly indexed by Google?
+- Is my site being properly indexed by search engines?

 - Am I missing out on any major keyword opportunities?